-Robotic Exoskeleton Design and Control
+Robotic Hip Exoskeleton Design and Control

-Robotic Exoskeleton Design and Control
+Robotic Hip Exoskeleton Design and Control

 We want to develop autonomous robotic hip exoskeletons to assist individuals with limited locomotor function, particularly stroke survivors and older adults who experience distal joint coordination deficits and compensate by relying heavily on proximal hip musculature.
 In human gait, the hip often serves as the primary mechanical power generator in such cases, but it is inherently less efficient than the ankle, which benefits from tendon-based elastic energy storage.
 This inefficiency can increase metabolic cost and reduce walking endurance, making targeted hip assistance crucial.